What Can Sex Offenders Not Do In California?

 When it comes to sexual offenses, the state of California is stringent.
 The state imposes severe punishments for these heinous offenses.
 They do this to protect their residents, especially children, against roaming sexual predators.

 Our attorneys understand what it takes to win a case for you.
 We can help ensure that justice is served for your case.
-Moreover, they can provide you with legal assistance during all stages of your trial process.
+Moreover, we can provide you with legal assistance during all stages of your trial process.

 latest news